shailendra333/cache/README.md

 Also this contains a datastore implementation which stores the cache entries on disk.
 There is a configurable root folder which is set at startup time.
 All the methods are   write behind with respect to the in-memory read/write cache.
 This  implementation uses a single thread executor to doing all file IO so that the order of cache updates/deletes are maintained as tasks are guaranteed to execute serially.
 A more sophisticated disk implementation could have used batching and using only the last update of a particular key is multiple updates are received for same key.

+Running the project ---> The project can be build using maven.The project contains a main method which can be run.
+Also there is junit test case available.
+For building the project use - mvn -e clean install